 Western Michigan University’s Gwen Frostic School of Art is an accredited institutional member of the National Association of Schools of Art and Design.

-A Bachelor of Fine Arts—B.F.A.—degree provides a more focused curriculum for students with a desire to establish a career as a professional artist.
-Any student interested in pursuing a B.F.A. degree must first apply and be accepted into the Bachelor of Arts—B.A.—program.
-After successful completion of foundation art courses, B.A. students have the option to apply to one of the following B.F.A. programs:
+A Bachelor of Fine Arts—B.F.A.— and the Bachelor of Science—B.S.—degree provide a more focused curriculum for students with a desire to establish a career as a professional artist.
+Any student interested in pursuing a B.F.A. or B.S. degree must first apply and be accepted into the Bachelor of Arts—B.A.—program.
+After successful completion of our basic studies or foundation art courses, B.A. students have the option to apply to one of the following programs:

 Bachelor of Fine Arts—B.F.A.—with an emphasis in:

 Bachelor of Science—B.S.—in Kinetic Imaging with an emphasis in: